MailTape/MailTape-v1/_posts/2017-12-03-Hector-Gachan.md

 ## Maison de Retraite - today i am a piece of shit
 _Inès_: **"**Hector Gachan picked a song about everything being shitty, so I picked a song about being a piece of shit.
 To be fair, this track is just noisy nonsense, which for some reason makes a lot of sense to me.
 Happy Sunday guys, let’s all bask in the satisfying feeling of knowing that we can be useless human beings today.**"**

-<p id="outroduction">That's all folks.
-Thank you for listening and thanks to [Hector Gachan](https://www.facebook.com/hectorgachanmusic/) for being our guest, and to [Isabelle Escande](http://cargocollective.com/isabelleescande) for this episode's illustration!</p>
+<p id="outroduction">That's all folks!
+Thank you for listening and thanks to [Hector Gachan](https://www.facebook.com/hectorgachanmusic/) for being our guest this morning, and to [Isabelle Escande](http://cargocollective.com/isabelleescande) for this episode's illustration!
+Have a wonderful Sunday.</p>